Club America Logo

 Los Cremas Logo 1921

-Another rebranding led to the change of the football association’s nickname and the emblem update.
+Another rebranding effort led to a change in the football association’s nickname and an update to its emblem.
 As a result, the club Los Cremas adopted the old version of the 1917-1918 logo without changes.

 1923